Minimum Order Quantities for Custom Plastic Manufacturing

 1. Use a single-cavity production tool

 Single-cavity tools cost less to build and produce one part per cycle, which suits lower forecast volumes.
-Pricing per part will be higher than a multi-cavity tool, but the maths often works for products in the 5,000 to 50,000 units per year range.

 2. Run less often, in larger batches